jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 The Application Mode makes sure that all Flink components are properly cleaned up after the termination of the application.

+### Flink SQL processing

+Ther eare multiple choices to run Flink SQL, using the SQL client, or package the SQL scripts and get a [java SQL runner] (https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner) executing the SQL, so the application deployment is Java based even if SQL scripts are used for stream processing.

-## Practice
+## Practices

 * It is not recommended to host a Flink Cluster across multiple Kubernetes clusters.
-Flink node excchanges data between task managers and so better to run in same region, and within same k8s.
+Flink node exchanges data between task managers and so better to run in same region, and within same k8s.